NagaRavi259/time-intervel-in-while-loop-without-using-sleep/README.md

-# time-intervel-in-while-loop-without-using-sleep
+# time-intervel-in-while-loop-without-using-sleep-or-delay
-simple python script to stop t he execution of few lines of loop without pausing the whole loop
+if we use Sleep or delay in a loop it will pause the entire loop for the specified time of intervel simple python script to pause execution of few lines in a loop without pausing the whole loop